Skip to content

 Top kitchen gardens

-Growing fresh fruit, vegetables and herbs, these busy kitchen gardens from around the UK are rich in history.
-Some of their produce is even served in our cafés.
+Visit our pick of the best kitchen gardens around the UK.
+Growing fresh fruit, vegetables and herbs, these busy kitchen gardens are rich in history, and some of their produce is still served in our cafés.

 A close-up of a staff member repotting a small plant in an air pot using peat-free soil at the Plant Conservation Centre